pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 All of the above is provided by three basic :ref:`Page`, resp. :ref:`Shape` methods:

-* :meth:`Page.insertFont` to install a font for the page, which can afterwards be referenced by the chosen name.
+* :meth:`Page.insertFont` -- install a font for the page for later reference.
 The result is reflected in the output of :meth:`Document.getPageFontList`.
 The font can be:

     - provided as a file,
     - already present somewhere in **this or another** PDF, or
     - be a **built-in** font.

-* :meth:`Page.insertText` to write some lines of text.
+* :meth:`Page.insertText` -- write some lines of text.
 Internally, this uses :meth:`Shape.insertText`.

-* :meth:`Page.insertTextbox` to fit text in a given rectangle.
+* :meth:`Page.insertTextbox` -- fit text in a given rectangle.
 Here you can choose text alignment features (left, right, centered, justified) and you keep control as to whether text actually fits.
 Internally, this uses :meth:`Shape.insertTextbox`.

-.. note:: Both text insertion methods automatically install the font if necessary.
+.. note:: Both text insertion methods automatically install the font as necessary.

 How to Write Text Lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^